Overcoming Addictions

 27 Wherefore, men are free according to the flesh; and all things are given them which are expedient unto man.
 And they are free to choose liberty and eternal life, through the great Mediator of all men, or to choose captivity and death, according to the captivity and power of the devil; for he seeketh that all men might be miserable like unto himself.

 Remember, bodily satisfaction does not equal happiness, and I believe that true holiness means resisting temptation even if it leaves you feeling unsatisfied.
 Indeed, following the Gospel is not easy (Acts 14:22, 2 Timothy 2:3), but I can promise you that it is worth it (Romans 8:18).
-It bring light to your life (John 8:12, 2 Corinthians 4:6) and stores treasure in heaven (Matthew 6:19–20).
+It brings light to your life (John 8:12, 2 Corinthians 4:6) and stores treasure in heaven (Matthew 6:19–20).

 Even if you don’t feel like these strategies would work, remember that Satan influences perceptions, so at least experiment by trying them.
 Ultimately, remember Ether 12:6, “faith is things which are hoped for and not seen; wherefore, dispute not because ye see not, for ye receive no witness until after the trial of your faith.”
 Addictive urges are trials of our faith – in these moments it might not make sense why the addiction is bad – but if we endure through the urge we will receive a witness that rejecting addictions truly is the path to a happier life.